aktionariat/walletconnect-bridge/README.md

 For the future, we are contemplating the addition of sequence numbers in order to eliminate the unlikely possibility of a delayed ack leading to the deletion of an undelivered message.

+## Aktionariat Instance

+We are running an instance of this server at address 'ws://bridge.aktionariat.com:8887'.
+Feel free to use it, but do not rely on its availability.